 Decorating your home on a tight budget can be a challenge.
 You want to turn your home into the biggest and best version of itself that it’s ever been, but have a problem with finances.
-Fortunately, that’s not always a total barrier to doing the decorating.
+Fortunately, that’s not always a total barrier to decorating.

 You just have to be creative, thoughtful, and frugal with your fixed expenses during the process — spending money during a decoration is almost unavoidable, so spend it wisely.
 Here are some tips on how best to spend what little money you have, while still making your home look beautiful.